 Designing novel patient-relevant endpoints for sight-restoring clinical trials

-A PhD position is available in the Ophthalmic Epidemiology Research Unit at the Department of Ophthalmology, University of Bonn Medical School, Germany.
+is available in the Ophthalmic Epidemiology Research Unit at the Department of Ophthalmology, University of Bonn Medical School, Germany.

 With technical advances in gene therapy as well as retinal chip implants sight restoration has become possible.
 However, clinical trials of these interventions urgently need adequate endpoints as conventional vision tests do not capture the impact of sight restoration interventions.